 Keep for up to one week in the refrigerator or freeze till serving time.

 Serve at room temperature with warm, crusty baguette.

 Formerly,Bar None Ranch, of Berlin, NY, we are now Climbing Tree Farm, of New Lebanon.
-We raise PASTURED PORK, POULTRY, EGGS, and LAMB.
+We raise PASTURED POULTRY, and LAMB and WOODLAND PORK.
 We keep our animals true to their instincts- letting our pigs dig, our chickens range, our sheep graze.
-We feed local grain, graze rotationally on pasture and are working towards silvo-pasturing.
-We work with local raw milk dairies to feed our pigs whey and milk.
+We feed rotationally graze on pasture and silvo-pasture (in the woods).
+We work with local raw milk dairies, and breweries, to feed our pigs whey, milk and brewers' grains.
 We are conscientious stewards of the land, and our animals.